Allegory of the Apes

 "Because that's the way it's always been around here!"

-This is a revision of the older 'allegory of the cave', by Plato.
-Which would be paraphrased as:
+This is a revision of the older Allegory of the cave, by Plato:

 - Imagine people locked in place to only see shadows cast on the wall (and not the actors behind them speaking and doing a puppet show in front of the fire), and that was all they knew their entire life.